Trafficking victim

 Concerning E.E vs Denmark for violation of CCPR.

-The author was married away to a man called M, and was transported to Serbia where M lived.
-Here she was abused sexually by his family, as well as forced to work from early morning to late evening.
-Later, the author discovered that M and his family had paid 7000 euros for her.
+The author E.E. was taken by her cousin against her and her mother’s will to Serbia to marry a Serbian national.
+Later the author discovered that her husband’s family had paid 7000 euro for her.
+During her staying in Serbia, she was physically abused by her husband, his father and grandfather, and was subjected to forced labor.
 One time she briefly needed to return to Albania, and was in this period escorted by M and M’s cousin.
-They threatened her with a gun if she didn’t follow back to Serbia.
+They threatened her with a gun if she did not follow back to Serbia.

 CCPR 2858/2016